Report Calls For Action To Ensure All Older People Eat Well

 Ranald Mair, Chief Executive of Scottish Care, the umbrella organisation for Scotland’s care home sector, said: “We welcome the Care Commission’s commitment to work with Scottish Care to encourage widespread implementation of the National Care Standards for eating well.”

-Copies of the report Eating Well in Care Homes for Older People are available from www.carecommission.com or on request to Holyrood Partnership, which handles all media matters on behalf of the CAre Commission (0131 561 2244) – or you can download the full PDF by clicking on the image above.
+Copies of the report Eating Well in Care Homes for Older People are available from www.carecommission.com or on request to Holyrood PR, which handles all media matters on behalf of the CAre Commission (0131 561 2244) – or you can download the full PDF by clicking on the image above.

 Notes to Editor: